 The agent loads configuration upon startup, so you must restart the agent for any configuration updates to take effect.

-You can specify the agent configuration using a .yml file or using sensu-agent start command-line flags.
-Configuration provided via command-line flags overrides attributes specified in a configuration file.
+You can specify the agent configuration using a .yml file or using sensu-agent start commandline flags.Configuration provided via command-line flags overrides attributes specified in a configuration file.See the example config file for flags and defaults.